Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Experimental part

+Since the proposed sparse representation deep unrolling and equilibrium models are essentially generic sparse coding algorithms, in this section, a thorough comparison is performed with several sparse coding algorithms.
 Table \ref{tab:results_sparse} summarizes the average quantitative results of our proposed methods, namely the DU-full-sc (Section \ref{DU_A}), the DEQ-full-sc (Section \ref{DEQ_A}), the DU-fast-sc (Section \ref{DU_B}) and the DEQ-fast-sc (Section \ref{DEQ_B}) in comparison with various well-established sparse coding algorithms.
 It is evident that the proposed approaches are markedly better than the other sparse coding methods under comparison.
-In particular, even for high level of noise, the proposed sparse coding algorithms are able to maintain high PSNR and SSIM values, while the SAM values remain remarkably low.
-Since the hyperspectral images are a great example of signals containing blocks with strong dependencies, the incorporation of a learnable regularizer (CNN module) and the transformation of the sparse coding optimization schemes into a meaningful and highly interpretable deep learning architectures enable the proposed methods to model effectively and accurately the underlying structure of the noisy signals, thus offering great denoising properties.
+Since the hyperspectral images are a great example of signals containing blocks with strong dependencies, the incorporation of a learnable regularizer (CNN module) and the transformation of the sparse coding optimization schemes into a meaningful and highly interpretable deep learning architectures enable the proposed methods to model effectively the underlying structure of the noisy signals, thus offering great denoising properties.